glbala87/ELLA_tool/docs/releasenotes/README.md

 ella provides a few special tracks by default:

-- Genepanel: Shows the analysis' genepanel.
+- Gene panel: Shows the analysis' gene panel.
 - Classifications: Shows all classifications present in the database.
 - Variants: Shows the analysis variants _after_ filtering.